Statistics Calculators

 $$SS=(x₁-\ \mu)^2+ (x₂-\ \mu)^2+(x₃-\ \mu)^2……………….+ (x_N-\ \mu)^2$$

-Step 5: Divide the sum of the squared deviations by the number of degrees of freedom to get the variance.
-For a population, divide by N, and for a sample, divide by n-1.
+Step 5: Determine the variance by dividing the sum of squared deviations by the appropriate degrees of freedom.
+For a population, divide by N. For a sample, divide by n - 1.

 $$ s^2 = \frac{\sum_{i=1}^{n}(xᵢ - \bar{x})^2}{n - 1} $$